OxfordEconomics/CountryLists/README.md

 py asean.py
 ```

-To run all python files at once, download or clone this repository to your PC, then double click the `RunAll.bat` file in the `/code` folder.
+To run all python files at once, download or clone this repository to your PC, then double click the `RunAll.bat` file in the [updateCountryLists folder](https://github.com/OxfordEconomics/CountryLists/tree/master/updateCountryLists) folder.